nosir/cleave.js/doc/phone-lib-plugin.md

 Under `dist/plugin` directory, you can find:

-- Individual `cleave-phone.{country}.js` for every single country
+- Individual `cleave-phone.{country}.js` for each country
-- All-in-one `cleave-phone.full.js` but with large size
+- i18n all-in-one `cleave-phone.full.js` but with large size

 ### Simply HTML include